Skip to Main Content

 If you suffer from constipation and are currently nursing, reach out to your OB for safe over-the-counter strategies to improve your bowel movement regularity and consistency.

-6. Stretch your pelvic floor
+6. Stretch your pelvic floor to instantly relieve coccyx pain.

 1. Stand with your feet hip-distance apart and your toes angled slightly outward.